 - Study and Career Counselling Service

-Creating your timetable in a Dual-Subject Bachelor's Programme Geography / Philosophy/Values and Norms
+Creating your timetable in a Dual-Subject Bachelor's Programme Geography (in cooperation with the University of Bremen) / Philosophy/Values and Norms

-You study Geography and Philosophy/Values and Norms (Dual-Subject Bachelor's Programme) in the 1st semester
+You study Geography (in cooperation with the University of Bremen) and Philosophy/Values and Norms (Dual-Subject Bachelor's Programme) in the 1st semester

 - You're studying Philosophy/Values and Norms modules.